 Only do this if you’re confident in your ability to overclock properly, have a well-ventilated PC, and understand the risks.
-If you’re prepared to take the risk, this guide from PC Gamer will help you overclock your GPU safely.
+If you’re prepared to take the risk, this guide from All in One PC Gamer will help you overclock your GPU safely.

 Reduce In-Game Quality Settings